 Around the middle of 2005, Thailand saw the emergence of a new financing service offered by Bangkok Bank’s Singapore branch.
 At this time we saw Bangkok Bank starting to offer offshore financing for foreigners wishing to purchase real estate in Thailand.
 Up to 70% of the property’s value was made available to foreigners who did not qualify for a local loan.
 This gave many foreigners access to finance for their dream homes even if they did not reside in Thailand.
 Up until this time, there were only a handful of private offshore firms offering lines of credit of this kind and often at rather stringent and unattractive terms.

 Bangkok Bank was the first bank in Singapore to offer such financing services.
-However, this year we saw the introduction of United Overseas Bank (UOB) in Singapore jumping on the band wagon and offering similar lending services to foreigners wishing to purchase real estate in Thailand.
-It is a relatively new scheme for UOB and it was introduced largely as an alternative to Bangkok Bank’s hold on this lucrative market.
-It is a good thing that we are starting to see some competition in this area and in the future this will hopefully create an environment that would improve the consumer’s position with various banks trying to outdo each other with more competitive rates.
+However, this year we saw the introduction of United Overseas Bank (UOB) in Singapore jumping on the bandwagon and offering similar lending services to foreigners wishing to purchase real estate in Thailand.
+It is a relatively new scheme for UOB, and it was mainly introduced as an alternative to Bangkok Bank’s hold on this lucrative market.
+It is a good thing that we are starting to see some competition in this area and the future this will hopefully create an environment that would improve the consumer’s position with various banks trying to outdo each other with more competitive rates.
 At the moment, the terms for a UOB international loan is still very similar to Bangkok Bank with their interest rate currently also at 8.75%.
 However, it appears their processing fee may be slightly higher but offers the advantage of applying for the loan locally in Thailand without having to set foot in Singapore.
 UOB’s entrance into this niche market is a welcoming sign to the area of financing to foreigners in Thailand.

 ThaiVest is a free online resource and community for anybody living or wishing to live in Thailand aiming at being financially independent.